uutils/coreutils/CONTRIBUTING.md

 1. Don't hesitate to move common functions into uucore if they can be reused by other binaries.
 1. Unsafe code should be documented with Safety comments.

+uutils is original code.
+It cannot contain code from existing GNU or Unix-like utilities, nor should it link to or reference GNU libraries.

 ## Commit messages

 To help the project maintainers review pull requests from contributors across